dhavalsalwala/risk-atlas-nexus-demos/gaf-guard/README.md

 ## IBM ❤️ Open Source AI

 GAF-Guard has been brought to you by IBM.
-Please contact [Risk Atlas Nexus](mailto:risk-atlas-nexus@ibm.com) Team for any query.
+Please contact [AI Atlas Nexus](mailto:ai-atlas-nexus@ibm.com) Team for any query.